What To Do After An Auto Accident

 Failure to show evidence of insurance or financial responsibility carries, upon conviction, certain statutory penalties including a fine and possible suspension of license and registration privileges.

-If you or a loved one have been injured in an auto accident, call The Law Office of Kerry H. Collins and Associates for a free evaluation.
-We’ll make sure you get the attention you deserve.
+If you or a loved one have been injured in an auto accident, call The Law Office of Kerry H. Collins for a free evaluation.
+I’ll make sure you get the attention you deserve.